-The Gee-Gees will travel to Toronto to take on a rival in the Ryerson Rams as well as the Toronto Varsity Blues.
-Both games tip off at 8 p.m. and will be streaming live on OUA.tv
+The Gee-Gees will kick off a difficult stretch of schedule with a trip to Toronto to take on the #5 Ryerson Rams and Toronto Varsity Blues next weekend.
+Both games tip off at 6 p.m. and are streaming live on OUA.tv

 The annual Capital Hoops Classic between the Gee-Gees and Carleton Ravens is set for Feb.
 7 at the Arena at TD Place.
 Student tickets are on sale now in Room 102 at Montpetit Hall.
 Adult tickets can be purchased online at TD Place's website.